 This article covers the following:

-Bitcoin's key difference from traditional currencies (fiat money) is the technology which the currency runs on.
-This is known as the Blockchain which allows for Bitcoin to have a ledger governed by P2P networks as opposed to the conventional banking system of centralized checks.
-This eliminates the need for Third-Party intermediaries and decentralizes the transaction verification process as it is now distributed across a P2P network.
+Bitcoin's key difference from traditional currencies (also known as fiat money) is the technology which the currency runs on.
+This technology is known as Blockchain, which allows Bitcoin to have a ledger (think a public record book) governed by P2P networks as opposed to the conventional banking system of centralized checks.

-Bitcoin transactions are faced with 2 phases before they are recorded and made official on the Blockchain.
+Bitcoin transactions are recorded, before they are made official on the Blockchain.

 To find out more about who Miners are and what Miners do, kindly refer to this page.

-The transaction then becomes official and will be recorded on the Blockchain.
-The recipient address should have the sent amount reflected in their wallet.
+Once recorded on the blockchain, the transaction becomes official and the recipient address should have the sent amount reflected in their wallet.

-If you wish to find out more about Bitcoin, you can read its Whitepaper here.
+If you wish to find out more, you can read Bitcoin’s Whitepaper here.